input-output-hk/marlowe-doc/docs/tutorials/escrow-step-by-step.md

 -   Bob can collect even if Alice doesn't give an instruction.
 -   Alice can cancel payment
--   Bob can't claim payment before block 40 or approval from alice.
+-   Bob can't claim payment before block 40 or approval from Alice.

 ### Contract 5.
 Simple Escrow